plus3it/tardigrade/README.md

 # tardigrade

-An example implementation of creating an account baseline using terragrunt and terraform
+A new example implementation of creating an account baseline using terragrunt and terraform

 ## User Documentation
 User documentation can be found at: [https://plus3it.github.io/tardigrade](https://plus3it.github.io/tardigrade)